Gopiselvam/HibernateAdvancedMySQL/README.md

 - Excel sheet to Java Object conversion
 - JSON to java Object conversion
 - Java reflections.
 Getting the field names
+- java LocalDate parsing
+- Generating Random Long numbers
+- ALTER TABLE customer AUTO_INCREMENT = 1001; to start the primary key from 1001

 **Advice**
 - use "\\|" while splitting pipelines instead of "|"
 - Always remember to implement Serializable for Composit primary keys
+- use session.persist() if you are using CascadeType.PERSIST
+- copy paste variable names from code wherever createQuery method is used.